-Lastly, for Enchanting Table purposes, two candles equal one bookshelf.
+1.16+ Only: Lastly, for Enchanting Table purposes, a candle equals one bookshelf.

 Thatch is created via a 2x2 of Wheat.
 It can be used for stairs and slabs or turned back into 4 Wheat.
 You can use it for some fancy medieval roof styles.